mnieber/dodo-commands/doc/configuration.rst

 3. the following magic values are automatically added: ``${/ROOT/project_name}``, ``${/ROOT/project_dir}``, ``${/ROOT/res_dir}``.
 Finally the dodo_system_commands directory is automatically added to ``${/ROOT/command_path}``.

 4. ``${/ROOT/layers}`` lists additional yaml files that are layered on top of the root configuration file.
 If a key exists both in the root configuration and in the layer, then values replace values, lists are concatenated, and dictionaries are merged.
-The ``${/ROOT/layer_dir}`` value can be used to specify the sub-directory where layer configuration files are searched.
+Layers are found relative to the resources directory that holds all configuration files.
 However, layers may also be prefixed with an absolute path.
-Finally, wildcards are allowed.
+Moreover, wildcards are allowed.
+To list all active layers, use ``dodo which --layers``.

 .. code-block:: yaml

     ROOT:
-        layer_dir: layers
         layers:
             # contents of this file are layered on top of this configuration
             - buildtype.debug.yaml